OLD LENS DIE HARD: Recommendation for old Nikkor PC lens

 PC Nikkor 28mm F3.5

 This 28mm is slightly bigger and heavier than pc nikkor 35mm.
-But the balance is perfectelly fit the Z6, and more importantly, this looks so beautiful.
+But the balance perfectly fits the Z6, and more importantly, this looks so beautiful.

-I have not shoot with 28mm a lot so far, then here are a few samples of pc 28mm.
+I have not shot with 28mm a lot so far, so here are a few samples of pc 28mm.

-I think the image quality pretty close to current pc-e 24mm.
+I think the image quality is pretty close to the current pc-e 24mm.

 PC Nikkor 28mm F3.5: Samples